kenwals/shinrin-yoku/README.md

 ### Performance Testing

-Lighthouse Performance report highlighted issues for me in regard to images  xyz , so i xyz
+Lighthouse Performance report highlighted issues for me in regard to Performance.
+I made improvements to the page based on this feedpack such as compressing the images, using lazy loading on images that weren't visible on initial loading .

 ### Testing User Stories